Global propagator for the massless Dirac operator and spectral asymptotics: Main results

 Our work partly builds upon \cite{CDV} and \cite{jst_part_b}.
 In \cite{CDV}, using the wave method, Chervova, Downes and Vassiliev obtained an explicit formula for the second Weyl coefficient of an elliptic self-adjoint first order pseudodifferential matrix operator, fixing thirty years of incorrect or incomplete publications in the subject, see \cite[Section~11]{CDV}.
 In \cite{jst_part_b} the same authors applied the results from \cite{CDV} to the Dirac operator.
 Unlike the current paper, the approach from \cite{CDV} is not geometric in nature and the complexity of phase functions is not actually put to use.
 Note that some results from \cite{jst_part_b} were improved by Strohmaier and Li in \cite{strohmaier}, where the authors studied the second term of the mollified spectral counting function of Dirac type operators and characterised operators in this class with vanishing second Weyl coefficient.

 A fully geometric global construction of the (scalar) wave propagator $e^{-it \sqrt{-\Delta}}$ on closed Riemannian manifolds, as a single oscillatory integral with complex-valued phase function, was recently proposed by the authors and Levitin in \cite{wave}, and subsequently extended to the Lorentzian setting in \cite{lorentzian}.
 The publication \cite{wave} is the starting point of the current paper.
+The extension of the results of the current paper to globally hyperbolic Lorentzian manifolds is carried out in \cite{lorentzian_dirac}.

 Our main results are as follows.

 \begin{enumerate}